-A Section 504 plan describes the accommodations that the school provides to support the student's education.
-The team that determined the student's eligibility for Section 504 and identified the needed accommodations will create this service plan to provide clarity and direction to the individuals delivering services or making accommodations.
+A Section 504 plan describes the accommodations and services that the school provides to support the student's education.
+The team that determined the student's eligibility for Section 504 and identified the needed accommodations and services will create this service plan to provide clarity and direction to the individuals delivering services or making accommodations.
 A Section 504 Student Service Plan may be updated at any time to reflect changes and recommendations by the team.
-The plan should be reviewed on a yearly basis or updated earlier if the student's condition changes.
+The plan should be reviewed on a yearly basis or updated earlier if the student's needs or diagnosis/impairment(s) changes.